Owusu Achaw Duah

-Owusu Achaw Duah is a Ghanaian medical doctor and politician.
+Dr. Owusu Achaw Duah is a Ghanaian medical doctor, retired lecturer, and politician.
 He is the CEO and president of Martin Luther King Health Training School.
 In 2006, he was elected as the member of parliament for the Offinso South constituency through a by-election following the death of Kwabena Sarfo in August 2006.
+Owusu was born May 4th, 1948.
+As a child he grew up in Kumasi, Ghana.
+In his hometown, he saw people who did not have access to medical attention or have the money to become educated.
+These observations motivated and influenced his future careers and goal, therefore helping him to change the world for the better.